 To plan, organize, develop, and direct the facility’s Pharmaceutical Services in accordance with federal, state, and local standards, guidelines and regulations that govern VA facilities to ensure that the highest degree of quality care can be provided to residents at all times.

-- Must possess, as a minimum, a Bachelor of Science degree from a college of pharmacy accredited by the American Council on Pharmaceutical Education.
+- Must have, at a minimum, a Bachelor of Science degree from a college of pharmacy accredited by the American Council on Pharmaceutical Education.

 - Must be currently licensed or eligible for licensing in the state where facility is located.

-- Must have, as a minimum, two years hospital and/or clinical experience and at least one year of management experience.
+- Must have, at a minimum, two years hospital and/or clinical experience and at least one year of management experience.

 - Must possess the ability to make independent decisions when circumstances warrant.

 - Must possess the ability to deal tactfully with personnel, residents, family members, visitors, government agencies/personnel, and the general public.